-Sometimes, alerting a dog by mistake is unavoidable.
-If this happens, you have a couple options.
-The easiest thing to do is to restart the checkpoint.
+Sometimes, no matter how hard you try, you’ll end up alerting a dog.
+If this happens, you have a few options.
+The easiest thing to do is restart the checkpoint.
 The Last of Us Part II uses an autosave system that saves relatively often, so going back a few minutes isn’t a huge issue.
 You can do this from the pause menu.
-The other thing you can do if you accidentally grab a dog’s attention is to simply run.
+If you don’t want to risk losing anything to go back to the last save, then you can do the same thing you’d do if you encountered a dog in real life—run.
 Though, this method might be a lot harder to execute than you’d expect, depending on the layout of the area.

 If you’re lucky, you can run to the objective without being stopped by an enemy, but a lot of times, this isn’t possible.
 If the dog gets close to you, you’ll need to press L1 to dodge out of the way, though timing it right during the heat of battle can be tricky.
-We found that climbing up onto a car or another piece of furniture or equipment can help, since you can use that to avoid the dogs while still picking off other enemies.
-Again, whether this is possible depends on where you are in relation to your goal.
+If you’re able to climb, you can jump onto a car or other high object so you’ll be out of reach of the dog while still targeting other enemies in the game.
+Again, whether this is possible depends on where you are concerning your goal.

 - The best PlayStation 4 themes